“Whom are you writing for?” is the question I always ask writers as we start to work together to generate a memoir.

-Let me share a shocking truth: your memoir—and mine—will not appeal to everyone in the world.
-It is likely to appeal only to a small niche group, but given that there are a billion people in the world who read English, the “small” group may be large enough to support you nicely as a writer.
+Let me repeat a shocking truth: your memoir—and mine—will not appeal to everyone in the world.
+It is likely to appeal only to a small niche group, but given that there are a billion people on the planet who read English, the “small” group may be large enough to support you nicely as a writer.
 You, the writer, have to reach them—that is the niche marketing part.

 So…